alzatraz/smallworld/README.md

 - for the famous people names, we created a list manually
 - for the first names (that appear in station names like Saint Marcel), we used a dataset provided by Data.gouv.fr (https://www.data.gouv.fr/fr/datasets/liste-de-prenoms/).
 Since the dataset was quite huge, we just selected names that were labeled as 'French'

+To combine the different elements, we thought of a station as the result of a probabilistic tree.
+The output of our tree has roughly 4 forms:
+- a urban element plus a name (famous person or saint something)
+- a urban element plus a country name
+- a simple name (famous person or saint something or religious place plus saint something)
+- a simple country name

+A more detailed version of this kind of grammar can be found above, using regular expressions.

 ```
 Ɛ ...